buqingyi/buqingyi_sciencewebsite/README.md

 18. B. Yi, RJ.
 Sommer (2007).
 The pax-3 gene is involved in vulva formation in Pristionchus pacificus and is a target of the Hox gene lin-39.
 Development.
 134(17):3111-9; DOI: 10.1242/dev.008375 (Impact Factor: 6.86).

 ## Selected presentations at national or international conferences:
-19. B. Yi (presenting author), et al.: Investigation of the sources behind the high COVID-19 incidence rates in Saxony, August to November 2021: insights into the potential future preventive strategies.
-Presentation at the 74.
-Jahrestagung der Deutschen Gesellschaft für Hygiene und Mikrobiologie - DGHM Kongress 2022, Berlin, September, 2022.
-20. B. Yi (presenting author), et al.: Sars-CoV-2 community transmissions in a border region between Germany and the Czech Republic in autumn 2021.
+21. B. Yi (presenting author), et al.: Sars-CoV-2 community transmissions in a border region between Germany and the Czech Republic in autumn 2021.
 Presentation at the 31st Annual Meeting of the Society for Virology, virtual meeting, March, 2022.
 21. B. Yi (presenting author), et al.: Emergence and spread of a SARS-CoV-2 B.1.1.7 sub-lineage in Europe.
 Presentation at the 7th JOINT CONFERENCE OF DGHM & VAAM, virtual meeting, September 12-14, 2021.
 22. B. Yi (presenting author) et al.: The impact of Streptococcus on immune response triggered by Pseudomonas aeruginosa infection in the context of cystic fibrosis.
 Presentation at the 7th JOINT CONFERENCE OF DGHM & VAAM, virtual meeting, September 12-14, 2021.